 What is Microsoft Forms?

-Microsoft Forms is an online tool which provides users with the ability to easily create online quizzes, surveys, collect feedback, measure employee satisfaction, organise events and much more.
+Microsoft Forms is an online tool which provides users with the ability to create an online quiz, survey, collect feedback, measure employee satisfaction, organise events and much more.
 The responses are collected within the Forms online portal and you can then access statistical information relating to the data.
 This is an amazing tool for educators or businesses alike.

 Microsoft Forms is part of the Office 365 family of products and is accessible as a browser-based tool – there is no downloadable app or program.

 Log in to Microsoft Forms

-To create any Forms you will first need to log in to the Forms online portal.
+To create any Forms you will first need to log in to the Microsoft Forms online portal.